microsoft/api-guidelines/azure/Guidelines.md

 <a href="#lro-put-returns-operation-location" name="lro-put-returns-operation-location">:ballot_box_with_check:</a> **YOU SHOULD** include an `Operation-Location` header in the response with the absolute URL of the status monitor for the operation.

-<a href="#lro-put-operation-location-includes-api-version" name="lro-put-operation-location-includes-api-version">:ballot_box_with_check:</a> **YOU SHOULD** include the `api-version` query parameter in the `Operation-Location` header with the same version passed on the initial request if it is required by the get operation on the status monitor.
+<a href="#lro-put-operation-location-includes-api-version" name="lro-operation-location-includes-api-version">:ballot_box_with_check:</a> **YOU SHOULD** include the `api-version` query parameter in the `Operation-Location` header with the same version passed on the initial request but expect a client to change the api-version value to whatever a new/different client desires it to be.

 #### Obtaining status and results of long-running operations

-For all long-running operations, the client will issue a GET on a status monitor resource to obtain the current status of the operation.
+For all long-running operations, a client repeatedly polls the service to GET the operation's status monitor resource to obtain the current status of the operation.

-<a href="#lro-status-monitor-get-returns-200" name="lro-status-monitor-get-returns-200">:white_check_mark:</a> **DO** support the GET method on the status monitor endpoint that returns a `200-OK` response with the current state of the status monitor.
+<a href="#lro-status-monitor-get-returns-200" name="lro-status-monitor-get-returns-200">:white_check_mark:</a> **DO** support the GET method on the status monitor endpoint that returns a `200-OK` response with the current state of the operation's status monitor.

-<a href="#lro-status-monitor-accepts-any-api-version" name="lro-status-monitor-accepts-any-api-version">:ballot_box_with_check:</a> **YOU SHOULD** allow any valid value of the `api-version` query parameter to be used in the get operation on the status monitor.
+<a href="#lro-status-monitor-accepts-any-api-version" name="lro-status-monitor-accepts-any-api-version">:ballot_box_with_check:</a> **YOU SHOULD** allow any valid value of the `api-version` query parameter to be used in the GET operation on the status monitor.

 Note: Clients may replace the value of `api-version` in the `Operation-Location` URI with a value appropriate for their application.